Discovery Transitions, operates the www.discoverytransitions.com, which provides addiction treatment resources and information.

 - Complying with legal requirements, complying with legal process, or defending our legal rights.

 How do we protect your information?

-Discovery Transitions utilizes the information that users enter via the Website (or otherwise provide to us by other means, if any) to provide resources which best match each user’s circumstances.
-Discovery Transitions may provide information received from users to those unaffiliated companies, agents or contractors (“Third Parties”) who provide or furnish the resources matching users’ circumstances, and Discovery Transitions may have agreements with those Third Parties which provide compensation to Discovery Transitions.
+Discovery Transitions utilizes the information that users enter via the Website (or otherwise provide to us by other means, if any) to provide resources that best match each user’s circumstances.
+Discovery Transitions may provide information received from users to those unaffiliated companies, agents, or contractors (“Third Parties”) who provide or furnish the resources matching users’ circumstances, and Discovery Transitions may have agreements with those Third Parties which provide compensation to Discovery Transitions.
 However, Discovery Transitions is not compensated on the basis of providing any particular user’s information to Third Parties or others.
-Rather, Discovery Transitions is compensated on a subscription basis, independent of providing user information to Third Parties, and Discovery Transitions maintains a strict policy prohibiting it from entering into and/or performing any agreement or relationship with Third Parties or others which would otherwise provide for it be compensated in exchange for providing to Third Parties any user information received via the Website.
+Rather, Discovery Transitions is compensated on a subscription basis, independent of providing useful information to Third Parties, and Discovery Transitions maintains a strict policy prohibiting it from entering into and/or performing any agreement or relationship with Third Parties or others which would otherwise provide for it be compensated in exchange for providing to Third Parties any user information received via the Website.
 Discovery Transitions does not sell users’ personal information to any Third Party or to others.